 This is exactly where NLP process – Perceptual Positions becomes handy.

-What is Perceptual Position?
+What is Perceptual Position in NLP?

 Understanding the situation from the point of view of other’s not only helps in letting go of the negative emotions associated with the situation but also has a potential to provide powerful insights in terms of strategies to handle similar situations in the future more effectively.

-Using & Mastering the perceptual position process:
+Using & Mastering the NLP perceptual positions process:

-Perceptual Position Process:
+NLP Perceptual Position Process:

-Step out of your body and step into the 2nd person’s body (Second Position): stepping into the shoes of the other person and experiencing (seeing, hearing and feeling) the situation as if you were them.
+- Step out of your body and step into the 2nd person’s body.
+(Second Position): stepping into the shoes of the other person and experiencing (seeing, hearing and feeling) the situation as if you were them.
 You think in terms of how this would appear or be interpreted by the other person.

 If you are a coach or a trainer and would like to learn to use perceptual positions and other techniques from Hypnosis, NLP and Mindfulness more effective, you would love the Cognitive Hypnotic Coaching™ Program.

 On the other hand if you are a psychologist who would like to develop advanced therapeutic skills with the help of these modalities and even more, Cognitive Hypnotic Psychotherapy™ Program is perfect for you.